yhppjk/VHDL-Components/Readme.md

 ### Here I record some of the abstract of meeting
 ****

+#### 12/07/2023
+	-- add another MUX at funct3
+	-- modify the datapath mux2pc, add I-immediate to adapt JALR -- create testbench to replace control unit
+	-- continue to connect the datapath
+	-- use the memory component to test
+	!!-- NOT quite sure about the assemble language part, but understand the operation !!-- the test will contain a few step:
+		1.

+****

 #### 10/07/2023
 	-- the master part is the whole cpu
 	-- the slave part is a big regfile